Hirofumi Suzuki, Masaru Hyodo

 If you can believe it, this episode is twenty years old as of writing.
-As the climax of the first arc, it leaves the viewer with a taste of what the ninja world is really about.
+As the climax of the prologue arc, it leaves the viewer with a proper taste of what Masashi Kishimoto’s ninja-laden world is really about.
 For that reason, I would consider it crucial to the average fan’s journey with the series – the first logical stopping point on a path containing hundreds of episodes.
 Chances are if this one is able to grab you, you’ll have a hard time letting go.

 It’s fortunate then, that it would end up in the hands of Toshiyuki Tsuru.
 Perhaps the biggest endorsement of his abilities as a director can be found in the fact that he was given the seventeenth episode as well.
 With two of the three final episodes of the arc, for all intents and purposes, Zabuza and Haku’s part of the story was his to tell.
 On the flip side, directing two episodes so close to each other wasn’t without its difficulties.
 Overall, the sakuga power and level of polish, while still very high relative to the rest of the show, is not quite on the level we saw from the duo of Tsuru and his trusted animation director, Hirofumi Suzuki, just two episodes prior.
 Nor does it measure up with what they’d generally attain later, such as with Rock Lee vs. Gaara, and their many iconic OP’s.
 This is owing partially to some of the cleanup needing to be outsourced to Studio Wombat, and overseas to NARA Animation (uncommon for a prestigious episode), but we also see that Chikara Sakurai and Takahiro Chiba are credited for assistant animation director duties, likely picking up some slack from Hirofumi Suzuki, who had a major role on #17 as well.
 Moreover, aside from a few notable cuts, the episode does not feature nearly as much of the digital experimentation Toshiyuki Tsuru is known for as his previous one.